wysheridan-xyz/wysheridan.xyz/content/docs/ofbyfor/_index.md

 ## Intro
-The goal is to determine, if the citizenry of Sheridan County Wyoming are willing to know and understand the majority opinions, currently, held by the population.
+The goal is to determine, if the citizenry of Sheridan County Wyoming is willing to know and understand the majority opinions, currently, held by the population.

 In order to determine the
-majority.
-The county
+majority the county
 population is broken up into
 voting districts and precincts.
 To further easy the process the precinct